MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.getPendingPackage(onSuccess, onError?);
 ```

 Gets the metadata for the currently pending update (if one exists).
-An update is considered "pending" if it has been downloaded and installed, but hasn't been applied yet via an app restart.
+An update is considered "pending" if it's been downloaded and installed, but hasn't been applied yet via an app restart.
 An update could only ever be in this state if   `InstallMode.ON_NEXT_RESTART` or `InstallMode.ON_NEXT_RESUME` were specified upon calling `sync` or `LocalPackage.install`, and the app hasn't yet been restarted or resumed (respectively).
 This method can be useful if you'd like to determine whether there is a pending update and then prompt the user if they would like to restart now (via `codePush.restartApplication`) in order to apply it.

 When the update retrieval completes, it will trigger the `onSuccess` callback with one of two possible values:
 1. `null` if the app doesn't currently have a pending update (e.g. the app is already running the latest available version).